-- Suppose we do not charge the space used only for input and output. - Let k > 2 be an integer. - A k-string Turing machine with input and output is a k-string TM that satisfies the following conditions. - The input string is read-only.a - The last string, the output string, is write-only. - \ So the cursor never moves to the left. - The cursor of the input string does not wander off into the $\lfloor \rfloor$ s.
+- Suppose we do not charge the space used only for input and output. - Let k > 2 be an integer. - A k-string Turing machine with input and output is a k-string TM that satisfies the following conditions. - The input string is read-only.^a - The cursor on the last string never moves to the left.
+The output string is essentially write-only. - The cursor of the input string does not wander off into the \square s.

-aCalled an off-line TM in Hartmanis, Lewis, and Stearns (1965).
+^aCalled an off-line TM in Hartmanis, Lewis, & Stearns (1965).